-International Inspiration is London 2012’s sports legacy programme, which we have delivered in partnership with UNICEF, UK Sport, Youth Sport Trust and the independent charity IN.
+International Inspiration was London 2012’s sports legacy programme, which we delivered in partnership with UNICEF, UK Sport, Youth Sport Trust and the charity International Inspiration (IN).
 It was developed from Lord Coe’s promise in 2005 to inspire a generation and was the first programme of its kind conceived and implemented by a host city.

-International Inspiration came to a formal end in March 2014, but the success of the programme has meant that its impact will continue to have an effect for years to come.
+The International Inspiration programme came to a formal end in March 2014, but the success of the programme and the continuing work of the UK partners involved in sport for development has meant that it will continue to have an impact for years to come.

 International Inspiration worked on three levels: with policymakers, practitioners and directly with children and young people.
-We’ve supported policy makers with national policies that promote physical education (PE) and sport in schools.
-Teachers and coaches in the UK and around the world have received the skills and access to training resources to make PE lessons more meaningful, innovative and exciting for young people.
-More young people are taking part in PE and sport, enabling them to develop new skills and fulfil their potential.
+We supported policy makers with national policies that promote physical education (PE) and sport in schools.
+Teachers and coaches in the UK and around the world received the skills and access to training resources to make PE lessons more meaningful, innovative and exciting for young people.
+And as a result of the programme, more young people are taking part in PE and sport, enabling them to develop new skills and fulfil their potential.

 From the beginning in 2007 the target was to take International Inspiration to 20 countries and inspire the lives of 12 million children.
-The programme has far exceeded that target, with over 25 million children and young people enriched through the programme.
-55 national policies, strategies and legislative changes have been influenced and over 250,000 practitioners (teacher, coaches and leaders) have been trained,
+The programme far exceeded that target, with over 25 million children and young people enriched through the programme.
+55 national policies, strategies and legislative changes were influenced and over 250,000 practitioners (teachers, coaches and leaders) trained.

-International Inspiration has taken place in 21 countries (including the UK): Azerbaijan, Bangladesh, Brazil, Egypt, Ethiopia, Ghana, India, Indonesia, Jordan, Malaysia, Mozambique, Nigeria, Pakistan, Palau, South Africa, Tanzania, Trinidad and Tobago, Turkey, Uganda, UK and Zambia.
+International Inspiration took place in 21 countries (including the UK): Azerbaijan, Bangladesh, Brazil, Egypt, Ethiopia, Ghana, India, Indonesia, Jordan, Malaysia, Mozambique, Nigeria, Pakistan, Palau, South Africa, Tanzania, Trinidad and Tobago, Turkey, Uganda, UK and Zambia.

-International Inspiration may have come to a formal end, but through the programme we have created a new vision of how sport can be used as part of education.
-That vision has been delivered on the ground, in a very practical way, in 21 countries.
+The International Inspiration programme may have come to a formal end, but through the success of the programme around the world we have created a new vision of how sport can be used as part of education.
+That vision was delivered on the ground, in a very practical way, in 21 countries.
 We are inspired to build on it, working in partnership to create more international trust and opportunity through sport, education and culture.